 Happy Holidays Charger Family!

-From all of the staff at Cherry Crest Elementary, we wish you and your families a wonderful winter vacation.
-May you find time to recharge and celebrate with family and friends this holiday season.
-We look forward to welcoming students and families back to school in 2020!
+From all of the staff at Cherry Crest Elementary, we wish you and your families a safe, healthy and restful winter break.
+2020 has been a year like no other.
+I’m grateful for the incredible ways that students, staff and families have adapted to new modes and models for learning.
+I’m eager to put 2020 behind us and look forward with optimism to welcoming students and families back to school in 2021.

 Dusty Steere – Principal